newsdev/elex-loader/README.md

 # AP ELECTION LOADER
-Relies on [the NYT/NPR AP election loader]() to get results from the AP API.
+Relies on [Elex](https://github.com/newsdev/elex), a command-line tool to get results from the AP Election API 2.0.
 Demonstrates a method putting those results into a Postgres database using the COPY method and the loader's CSV output.

 ## Assumptions
 The following things are assumed to be true in this documentation.